Skip links

 Aircraft crews need to collaborate effectively with operational meteorologists on the ground, given the limited information generated by aircraft radar compared to the detailed, comprehensive view of clouds generated by ground-based radars.
 During the warm season, convective systems can develop rapidly and strongly, requiring vigilance on the part of both teams.
 The safety of our stakeholders is our highest priority.

-In the case of interventions in the upper cloud area, it is the ground meteorologist who indicates to the aircraft the area where the seeding material should be released.
+For interventions in the upper cloud zone, it is the meteorologist on the ground who indicates to the aircraft the area where the seeding material should be released.
 For interventions at the base of the cloud, the pilot decides to position the aircraft near the intervention area in order to carry out the operation safely.
 Communication between all team members is essential.

-Because of the unpredictability of the evolution and the high speed with which flight conditions change, especially in the warm season, this method presents a high degree of risk, the personnel involved must be trained, the equipment must be efficient and the meteorologists must be very well trained.
+Because of the unpredictability of the evolution and the high speed with which flight conditions change, especially in the warm season, this method is highly risky, the personnel involved need to be trained, the equipment high-performance and the meteorologists very well trained.
 This is an effective method for both combating hail and stimulating rainfall.

 ACTIVE INTERVENTIONS IN THE ATMOSPHERE USING ROCKETS